steveh127/UM-Micropython/WOPR/README.md

 ## Usage

 To show time press the right button on the front of the WOPR, the right button will toggle time display.
 The left button brings up the IP address.

+There are 2 small buttons behind the left end of the WOPR, the upper button(3) toggles daylight saving, the lower button(4) toggles 24 / 12 hour clock.
+Setting changes are permanent and will survive rebooting.

-Again with your favourite browser, on any device connected to your local network,
+Again with your favourite browser, on any device connected to your local network, enter the displayed IP address into the address field.
+This brings up the WOPR website giving control of all features of the WOPR with a messaging facility.
+Clock settings changed will be retained.